"Healing is an Act of Communion"

 Acknowledgements and Awards

 Dr. Debi is listed by "bloomerang" as one of their recommended diversity, equity, accessibility and inclusion consultant-speaker-thought leaders for the nonprofit sector!
+She is listed in the "Directory of Black and Other Global Majority Change Consultants, Coaches, and Academics" on LinkedIn which highlights top social justice professionals and change agents worldwide!
+She is also one of the few coaches listed in Psychology Today.

 Dr. Debi is a social equity award- winner and thought leader for her collaborative work in creating equity and sustainable organizational change.
 In addition, she has been awarded the following: